consp1racy/android-support-preference/README.md

 Backporting dat material look *and* functionality.

 Available from API 7.
-Depends on appcompat-v7-r22.2.1.
+Depends on appcompat-v7 and preference-v7 r23.1.1.

 ## Screenshots

 All taken from an API 10 device.
+(Version 0.4.3.)

 ![Overview 1](./docs/device-2015-05-20-041715.png)&nbsp;
 ![Overview 2](./docs/device-2015-05-20-043843.png)&nbsp;